SenseStageTeam/sensestage_documentation/_minibee/osc-interface.md

 ---
 title: OSC interface
-summary: this page describes the OSC messages that the Sense/Stage software sends and understands
+summary: This page describes the OSC messages that the Sense/Stage software sends and understands
 layout: documentation
 type: reference
 date: 2017-02-06
 category: software
+subcategory: interfaces
 ---

 # How to read this description